oderwat/nim-screeps/README.md

 Using scup is kinda mandatory right now, as it automatically gets build and is being used if you `nim build main.nim` in `examples/world1`

-scup is called with two parameters.
-The name of the branch and the name of the file which should get uploaded.
-Notice that this is only uploading eine file as nim-screeps compiles everything in one file.
+Scup is used like this: `scup <jsfile> <branch>`.
+The name of the file and the name of the branch which should get uploaded.
+Notice that this is only uploading a single file on the branch.
+This is good enought because nim-screeps compiles everything in one file anyway.

 ### Example: world1